Equidistribution of rational subspaces and their shapes: Introduction

 As alluded to in Remark~\ref{rem:gridsIlya} it would be interesting to know if Khayutin's technique applies to show the analogue of Theorem~\ref{thm:equidistrmoduli} when, say, $(k,n) = (2,5),(2,4)$.
 The two cases are from a dynamical perspective quite different as noted in Remark~\ref{rem:congcond}.

-Furthermore, the extension of this paper to indefinite forms should also be of interest.
+Furthermore, we note that this paper has various clear directions of possible generalization.
+Most notably, this paper can be extended to indefinite forms.
 Let $Q$ be an indefinite integral quadratic form on $\Q^n$ of signature $(r,s)$.
 Here, we observe that $\SO_Q(\R)$ does not act transitively on $\Grk(\R)$.
 Indeed, the degenerate subspaces form a Zariski closed subset (the equation being $\disc(Q|_L) = 0$).
 The complement is a disjoint union of finitely many open sets on which $\SO_Q(\R)$ acts transitively; for each tuple $(r',s')$ with $r'+s'= k$ and $r' \leq r,\ s' \leq s$ such an open set is given by the subspaces $L$ for which $Q|_L$ has signature $(r',s')$.
 The analogue of the above conjectures and theorems can then be formulated by replacing $\Grk(\R)$ with one of these open sets.
 The proofs generalize without major difficulties to this case; we refrain from doing so here for simplicity of the exposition.
+Other directions of generalization include the number field case which is not addressed in any of the works prior to this article and is hence interesting in other dimensions as well.

 \textbf{Acknowledgments} The authors would like to thank Michael Bersudsky, Manfred Einsiedler and Manuel Luethi for useful discussions.
-Many ideas of this article were born on a train ride of the first and last named author with the Deutsche Bahn; we would like to thank them for providing the necessary relaxed atmosphere.
+We are also thankful towards the anonymous referee who made various valuable suggestions towards improving the exposition.